 – and to provide for related matters.’

-This may come as a welcomes addition to legislation for those whose neighbour’s gardens are left untended and create a nuisance for other properties around them.
+Furthermore, this may come as a welcomes addition to legislation for those whose neighbour’s gardens are left untended and create a nuisance for other properties around them.
 One of the interesting clauses in the bill proposes that all documents in the initial mediation stage remain confidential in any subsequent court proceedings.

 The bill also allows ‘works orders’ to be made requiring works to be carried out by parties to a dispute.
 For those unhappy with the process, a right of appeal exists to the District Court

-It will be interesting to watch how if this bill progresses and ‘grows’ into a full law!
+Finally, It will be interesting to watch how if this bill progresses and ‘grows’ into a full law!